StackStorm/st2/docs/source/start.rst

     # Check that the rule worked
     tail /tmp/st2.webhook_sample.out

-Congratulations, your first StackStorm rule is up and running!
+Congratulations, your first |st2| rule is up and running!

 Basic examples of rules, along with sample actions and sensors can be found at ``/usr/share/doc/st2/examples/``.
 To get them deployed, copy them